 This process will vary on an individual basis.
 Some people will only require their muscles to be tightened.
 However, others may need more work done.
 If necessary, some patients may require a full tummy tuck, which involves the belly button being relocated to a new position on the abdomen.

-As rectus diastasis repair is such a large procedure, it is understandable that it needs a large recovery time.
+As rectus diastasis repair is such a large procedure, it is understandable that it needs a significant recovery time.
 Depending on how invasive your surgery was, you may require an overnight stay at a hospital.
 You will have limited mobility for the first two weeks post-op.
 You will not be able to do any heavy lifting or core exercise for at least six weeks – so it is important for patients with children to factor this in.
 If you are going to have to frequently lift the child, make sure another adult will be able to do the heavy lifting for you, or alternatively, wait until the child is slightly older before undergoing surgery.

 It will take a longer timeframe for swelling to subside and for you to notice scars flattening and fading.
 This can often take from six months to one year.

-While the surgery is invasive and involves a long recovery period, it is a very attractive option for those who are experiencing abdominal or hernia pain as a result of the diastasis recti, or whose self-esteem is suffering and wish to undergo a cosmetic procedure.
+While the surgery is invasive and involves a long recovery period, it is a very attractive option for those who are experiencing abdominal or hernia pain as a result of the diastasis recti, or whose self-esteem is suffering and who wish to undergo a cosmetic procedure.